sfigg/commercialization-public/test/hlk/testref/driver-compatibility-with-device-guard.md

 ## <span id="How_to_verify_driver_compatibility"></span><span id="how_to_verify_driver_compatibility"></span><span id="HOW_TO_VERIFY_DRIVER_COMPATIBILITY"></span>How to verify driver compatibility

-There are two steps to verify driver compatibility:
+There are four steps to verify driver compatibility:

 1. Use Driver Verifier with the new Code Integrity compatibility checks enabled
 2. Test the driver on a system with virtualization-based isolation of Code Integrity enabled.
+3. Run the HyperVisor Code Integrity Readiness Test in the Windows HLK.
+4. Use the Device Guard Readiness Tool.

 ## <span id="Driver_Verifier_compatibility_checks"></span><span id="driver_verifier_compatibility_checks"></span><span id="DRIVER_VERIFIER_COMPATIBILITY_CHECKS"></span>Driver Verifier compatibility checks